THINKERS-PVT/ONDC-h2s/README.md

 # ONDC-h2s

-Our legal solution to ONDC H2S
+Our legal draft to ONDC H2S